 Wins Above Replacement Player 2.1

-Well, it looks like I’m getting skunked so far, because the Howard Johnson of 1984 doesn’t match up to Pete Rose is it legal to buy prednisone online.
+Well, it looks like I’m getting skunked so far, because the Howard Johnson of 1984 doesn’t match up to Pete Rose.
 But with Tram and the outfield coming up, I see a turn coming.

 Scorecard – 1975 Reds 4, 1984 Tigers 0